codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 Next will be fixing the &lt;br&gt;, re-reading it all, performing a last W3C verification and validate

+Note: should perform the W3C vérification on the Survey form project as well, might be useful

 ---

 ## Daily log template